Aaron Halo - Detailed Shape and Density Survey

 As for how long this data will be relevant, nobody/only CIG knows.
 The Halo has been stable and unchanged in the game for a long time so I would assume that it remains so, at least until CIG implements the Aaron Halo Gateways.
 When this happen I am very interested to see how they will reshape the asteroid belt - because based on its current width and height I cannot see a sensible or lore-based reason to use these gateways.
 Why use an intricate construction of gateways to be transported 1.7 million km through an asteroid belt, when you can place small satellite QT-beacons on top of the belt, only ~5000 km above the planetary level, to fly around it instead?

-The data collected in this survey has also been used to update my Refinery to Aaron Halo Mining Routes article with new data.
+The data collected in this survey has also been used to update my Refinery to Aaron Halo Travel Routes article with new data.
 These routes have evolved from a simple guide showing distances to the inner and outer edges of the belt, to later showing distances to the center of the previously assumed eight bands within the belt.
 The most recent version will now display all ten bands and lead you to the verified most dense point of each band.
-If you are a belt miner, check out the article to see the many routes that will bring you right into the dense spots of the belt.
+If you are interested in travelling to the Aaron Halo asteroid belt, check out the article to see the many routes that will bring you right into the dense spots of the belt.

 PS: Exploration is curiosity put into action.
 So go explore, and I'll see you in the verse!